-Though targeted for Oxbridge applications, student will find much of this useful for competitive Russell Group university and other applications as well.
+Though targeted at Oxbridge applications, students will find much of this information is generally useful for competitive Russell Group and other applications.

 The application process for Oxford and Cambridge is similar to most universities in general: you apply via UCAS and must write a 4000-character personal statement.
 Oxford and Cambridge have two additional components that sets them apart as two of the toughest application processes in the world.
 For most courses you must sit an additional admissions test after applying and give interviews.
 It is these two components that admissions tutors use to differentiate between good candidates and the very top.

 Most applicants to Oxbridge have strong references, personal statements and top predicted grades.
 The admissions test is used as a way to discriminate between these strong candidates and decide which students will be shortlisted for interview.

 Each subject has their own individual test, all following the same concept – the tests evaluate a candidate’s natural aptitude irrespective of their background knowledge or the quality of their education.

 Applicant Webinar Series: The Applicant Webinars are designed to assist applicants and those supporting applicants through the process of applying to Cambridge.

 The topics range from the early stages of an application, such as filling in your UCAS application and additional application forms, all the way through to interview advice.

 Each session is hosted virtually and consists of a presentation followed by an opportunity for questions at the end.
 They are run by Cambridge admissions staff and Admissions Tutors.

 The Oxbridge Launchpad is a non-profit organisation founded and run by two current Oxford and Cambridge university students.
 Their mission is to propel the brightest minds to two of the most prestigious institutions in the world.
 They offer one-to-one mentoring, reviewing personal statements, assistance with admissions tests and mock interviews.